gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 together.

 *Whoomp!* Banefire fell toward them.
-Erileine screamed as it splashed against something invisible a stride above the mast.
-A roiling mass of flame slipped around them, past them, fell away behind them as the *Presumption* fled into the night.
+Erileine screamed as it splashed against something invisible above the mast.
+A roiling mass of flame poured around them and past them and then fell away behind them as the *Presumption* fled into the night.

 "Razi!"
 Erileine knelt beside the bookster and shook him.
 "Razi, wake up.
 Wake up!"

-The bookster groaned and opened his eyes.  "*La*…" he groaned.

-FIXME: reveal the price for Thomas's spell.

-"She saved the bookster, that's what he did," Laeuc said fiercely.

-"I mean to me!"
-Thomas said in a strangled voice.
-"I can't read!
-I can't read!"
-He pointed at Erileine–

-–and froze.
-"Put it away," Gaeston said, his arrow aimed squarely at Thomas's chest.

-"But I can't read," Thomas whispered.
+The bookster groaned and put a hand on his head.
+"Ouch."
+He squeezed his eyes shut, then opened them and looked up at Erileine.  "*La*, that was well timed."

+Whatever Erileine would have said next was cut off by a low moan from the stern.
+"No.  No no no no…" Thomas was staring down in horror at his coat, whose vibrant ever-changing patterns had stilled and dulled

-Razi sat up unsteadily.  "*La*, that was Idjfikan's Other Device, then?"
-He raised his palms.
+Razi sat up unsteadily.  "*La*, knocking the fire aside–that was your doing?"
+He clasped his hands in front of his chest and bowed his head.
 "I am grateful for your sacrifice."

 "Damn your gratitude."
 Tears glistened on the magician's cheeks.

-Razi lowered his hands and nodded to Erileine.
-"Thank you."
+"Oh, get over it," Gaeston said gruffly.
+"It was just a fancy coat."

+The bookster and the magician turned to look at him.
+"No," Razi said softly.
+"No, it wasn't."

 ---